Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 This method:

-1. gets the token from the Authorization headers.
+1. gets the token from the Authorization headers
 1. gets the open ID configuration from the Azure AD discovery endpoint
-1. ensures that the web API is consented to and provisioned in the Azure AD tenant from where the access token originated.
+1. ensures that the web API is consented to and provisioned in the Azure AD tenant from where the access token originated
 1. verifies that the token has not expired
-1. Sets the parameters to validate:
+1. sets the parameters to validate:
     - the audience - the application accepts both its App ID URI and its AppID/clientID
     - the valid issuers - the application accepts both Azure AD V1 and Azure AD V2

-1. Then it delegates to the `JwtSecurityTokenHandler` class (provided by the `Microsoft.IdentityModel.Tokens` library)
+1. then it delegates to the `JwtSecurityTokenHandler` class (provided by the `Microsoft.IdentityModel.Tokens` library)

-the `TokenValidationHandler` class is registered with ASP.NET in the `TodoListService-ManualJwt/Global.asx.cs` file, in the [application_start()](https://github.com/Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/blob/4b80657c5506c8cb30af67b9f61bb6aa68dfca58/TodoListService-ManualJwt/Global.asax.cs#L54) method:
+The `TokenValidationHandler` class is registered with ASP.NET in the `TodoListService-ManualJwt/Global.asx.cs` file, in the [Application_Start()](https://github.com/Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/blob/4b80657c5506c8cb30af67b9f61bb6aa68dfca58/TodoListService-ManualJwt/Global.asax.cs#L54) method.

+For more validation options, please refer to [TokenValidationParameters.cs](https://docs.microsoft.com/dotnet/api/microsoft.identitymodel.tokens.tokenvalidationparameters?view=azure-dotnet)

 ## How To Recreate This Sample